 Ch.
 1:01-25 – John’s Birth Announced to Zacharias

 (v.5-7) Zacharias was a priest, his wife Elizabeth is said to be from the daughters of Aaron.
+Note: As Aaron was a Levite, note that both came from Levitical bloodlines.
 They were blameless in the eyes of the Lord.
 Followed His commandments and ordinances.
 But they had no children because Elizabeth was barren.